 SSRC of queued floor participant:

+The SSRC of queued floor participant is used in off-network operation.

+The SSRC of queued floor participant is used in on-network operation only for sending user queue information to an authorized floor participant.

-The SSRC of queued floor participant is in off-network the SSRC of the queued floor participant.
+The SSRC of queued floor participant carries the SSRC of the queued floor participant.

 The SSRC field shall be coded as specified in subclause 8.2.3.16.